-- Sound Fundamentals and Strong Risk Bearing Capacity: Maintaining strong financial and operational fundamentals serves as a foundation for effective risk management and supports risk bearing capacity. - Strategic Alignment and Enduring Partnership with Business Lines: A risk management approach that is strategically aligned with business goals ensures a close partnership between risk management and business units to effectively manage risks. - Efficient Deployment of Capital, Liquidity and Provisioning: Efficient deployment of capital, liquidity, and provisioning supports sustainable growth and minimizes risks. - Comprehensive and Integrated Corporate & Risk Governance Framework: A robust corporate and risk governance framework ensures effective risk management, independent oversight, and accountability. - Resilient Risk Infrastructure and Strong Risk Culture: A strong risk infrastructure and culture promotes transparency, accountability, and a proactive approach to risk management.
+- Sound fundamentals and strong risk bearing capacity with efficient risk-reward considered deployment: Sound financial fundamentals and a strong capacity to bear risk underpin the Bank's risk management philosophy.
+This encompasses capital adequacy, liquidity, interest rate, asset quality, and enterprise resilience, with a focus on balancing risk and reward effectively. - Strategic Alignment and Enduring Partnership with Business Lines: A risk management approach that is strategically aligned with business goals ensures a close partnership between risk management and business units to effectively manage risks. - Regulatory and Market Expectations Fulfilment: UAB is committed to fulfilling regulatory requirements and market expectations, including those related to credit ratings and investor relations.
+Risk management at the Bank involves an adaptive stance, ensuring compliance with the latest regulatory directives and market dynamics, and integrating these into the Bank's risk framework. - Comprehensive and Integrated Corporate & Risk Governance Framework: A robust corporate and risk governance framework ensures effective risk management, independent oversight, and accountability. - Resilient Risk Infrastructure and Strong Risk Culture: A strong risk infrastructure and culture promotes transparency, accountability, and a proactive approach to risk management.

 3.1.
-Strong Governance
+Governance and Risk Management Arrangements

-The Bank has a strong governance framework in place to ensure that its risk management framework is effective and that risks are managed in a controlled and transparent manner.
+UAB has a strong governance framework in place to ensure that its risk management framework is effective and that risks are managed in a controlled and transparent manner.
 This includes committees at Board and Management levels, clear policies and procedures, regular reporting and monitoring, and independent oversight from internal and external stakeholders.